Genoma-Agency/db-sync/README.md

 If you want speed, you need memory.
 If you want low memory usage, you need time.

-With option `update` primary keys are loaded along with md5 sum of fields content, this increase load time by a factor of about 20x.
+With option `update` md5 sum of fields content for common records is calculated, this increase execution proportionally to the number of records with the same primary keys.

 To copy/sync a table the application loads all primary keys in memory from both source and target database to compare them.